Maker of fine frames.

 A woman with shoulder-length hair and glasses stands in profile, looking at framed pictures on a wall in a room, in black and white.

 Owned and operated by Jasna Lloyd, Holbrook Workshop is a custom picture framing workshop based in Richmond, Naarm/Melbourne, that specialises in the preservation of valuable artworks, photographs and personal artefacts.
-Working closely and collaboratively with each artist and client, Jasna’s focus is to produce clean and contemporary frames that instil a sense of timeless quality that not only preserves the art, but complements the overall style of the piece.
+Working closely and collaboratively with each artist and client, Jasna’s focus is on producing clean, contemporary frames that are built to last.
+With a background in graphic design, her approach is guided by a strong understanding of composition, proportion, and materiality – ensuring each frame both preserves and complements the artwork.

 Gallery with white walls, displaying black and white landscape photographs in wooden frames, and a pedestal with an open book on it.